smiguelnet/engage-ci-cd-setup/README.md

 # engage-ci-cd-setup

-Local Environment Setup and a Simple Demo Process.
+Local Environment Setup and a Simple Demo Project to illustrate the whole CI/CD process.

 ## Overview